 Saving Data to Views

-To save changes to a view, specify the target view as INSERT, UPDATE, and DELETE objects.
+To save changes to a view, specify the target view using INSERT, UPDATE, and DELETE objects.

 IDTABLE_SCHEMATABLE_NAMETABLE_TYPETABLE_CODEINSERT_OBJECTUPDATE_OBJECTDELETE_OBJECT